iggymacd/log4dart/README.md

 Log4Dart
 ========
 **Log4Dart** is a logger for Dart inspired by [Slf4J][slf4j].

 The logger and its appender are interface and thus supports multiple implementations.

-It currently ships with the following implementations:
+Currently it shipws with the following implementations:

-  . **ConsoleAppender** a appender that logs to the console . **LoggerImpl** a simple logger implementation with diagnostic support
+  * **ConsoleAppender** a appender that logs to the console
+  * **LoggerImpl** a simple logger implementation with diagnostic support

 The logger accessed through  the **LoggerFactory** class as demonstrated below